sahurtado88/learn/Linux/Linux Sysadmin for Beginners. Get the Linux skills to boost your career and get hired. Quizzes, Projects, Challenges.md

 strings binary_file
 ```

+# The Inode Structure
+● Each file on the disk has a data structure called index node or inode associated with it.
+● This structure stores metadata information about the file such as the type, file’s
+permission, file’s owner and group owner, timestamp information, file size and so on.
+● It actually contains all file information except the file contents and the name.
+● Each inode is uniquely identified by an integer number called inode number (ls -i).

+# hardlink symlink

+ypu can't create a hard link to directory but you can create a symlink to a directory
+hardlink have the same inode structure and number but symlink ha diferent

 # etc/passwd

  file stores essential information required during login.
 In other words, it stores user account information